Cotswolds villages, towns and cities

 We've made a comprehensive list of pretty Cotswolds villages, towns and cities that you could visit whilst staying at The Wychwood Inn, situated in Shipton-under-Wychwood - the north eastern part of this Area of Outstanding Natural Beauty.

-Shipton-under-Wychwood is positioned on the edge of the Oxfordshire Cotswolds, meaning we are very close to Gloucestershire, Worcestershire and Wiltshire.
+Shipton-under-Wychwood is positioned on the edge of the Oxfordshire Cotswolds, meaning we are very close to Gloucestershire, Worcestershire, Wiltshire and even Warwickshire.

 All of the Cotswolds villages and towns are within 1 hour 30 minutes driving distance from our hotel and restaurant.
 The Wychwood Inn makes the perfect base for exploring these beautiful and historical area.